Make a Decorative Winter Arrangement: Step-by-Step Guide

 When it’s cold outside and the heat is on, be prepared to witness it wilting in the warm and dry indoor air.

-Wilt-Pruf Protective Coating Spray, available on Amazon
+Wilt-Pruf Protective Coating Spray

 The cooler air outside should help to preserve your arrangement’s integrity on the front stoop, deck, or patio.